super-lou/packageR/README.md

 ## Documentation
-Go into a directory where there are some R files and within a R console you can type `?packageR::packing` to see possible arguments and then type `packageR::packing(*arguments*)` to create your R package.
+Navigate to a directory with R files, open an R console, and run `?packageR::packing` to see available arguments.
+Then, run `packageR::packing(*arguments*)` to create your R package.